Code-Institute-Submissions/hardingrichard-pp5-diabetes-prediction_JanResub/README.md

 * Training and implementing the Machine Learning model
 * Creation and deployment of the dashboard for endpoint use

-The user stories which relate to the above can be seen below in the table.
+The user stories which relate to the above epics can be seen below in the table along with their mapping to the Business Requirements.

 |No.|As a |I want to |Business Requirement Covered |Satisfied?
 (Y/N)|
 |:----|:----|:----|:----|:----|